gentzkow/template_archive/lib/gslab_make/README.md

 >
 > * Mapping of symbolic links/copies to sources (in file `source_maplog`)
 >
-> * Details on files contained in targets:
+> * Details on files contained in sources:
 >
 >     * File name (in file `source_statslog`)
 >